mingfang/terraform-provider-k8s/site/k8s_admissionregistration_k8s_io_v1beta1_mutating_webhook_configuration/README.md

 ######  TypeString

 FailurePolicy defines how unrecognized errors from the admission endpoint are handled - allowed values are Ignore or Fail.
 Defaults to Ignore.
+#### match_policy

+######  TypeString

+matchPolicy defines how the "rules" list is used to match incoming requests.
+Allowed values are "Exact" or "Equivalent".

+- Exact: match a request only if it exactly matches a specified rule.
+For example, if deployments can be modified via apps/v1, apps/v1beta1, and extensions/v1beta1, but "rules" only included `apiGroups:["apps"], apiVersions:["v1"], resources: ["deployments"]`, a request to apps/v1beta1 or extensions/v1beta1 would not be sent to the webhook.

+- Equivalent: match a request if modifies a resource listed in rules, even via another API group or version.
+For example, if deployments can be modified via apps/v1, apps/v1beta1, and extensions/v1beta1, and "rules" only included `apiGroups:["apps"], apiVersions:["v1"], resources: ["deployments"]`, a request to apps/v1beta1 or extensions/v1beta1 would be converted to apps/v1 and sent to the webhook.

+Defaults to "Exact"
 #### name

 ###### Required •  TypeString